MonoMPC: Monocular Vision Based Navigation with Learned Collision Model and Risk-Aware Model Predictive Control: Introduction

-We propose a joint learning pipeline that co-trains the collision model and risk metric using both safe and unsafe trajectories.
-This ensures the model learns how its predictions impact downstream risk, providing valuable feedback that helps regularize variance to enable safe yet non-conservative behavior.
+A core innovation of our approach lies in appropriately transferring the noise in depth estimation to the actual downstream collision risk estimate.
+This is achieved by developing a joint learning pipeline that co-trains the collision model and the risk metric using both safe and un-safe trajectories.
+Our approach ensures that during the training process, the probabilistic collision model is aware of how its predictions impact downstream risk.
+This in turn, provides crucial supervision signal during training that regularizes the variance of the collision model and enables safe yet non-conservative behavior.

-We validate our approach through real-world hardware experiments, showing substantial improvements in navigation success over strong baselines like NoMaD \cite{10610665}—a diffusion-based end-to-end method—and the ROS navigation stack, which relies on estimated depth-based costmaps (Fig.~\ref{fig:teaser}).
-Ablation studies further highlight the impact of our design choices.
+We validate our approach on real-world hardware, showing significant navigation gains over two baseline groups.
+The first, including the ROS stack and MonoNav \cite{simon2023mononav}, builds occupancy maps from noisy depth estimates, often causing unsafe or overly conservative behavior (Fig.~\ref{fig:teaser}).
+The second, NoMaD \cite{10610665}-a diffusion-based end-to-end policy that directly regresses robot trajectory based on the input RGB image-lacks the precision needed for cluttered scenes.
+We also present additional statistical results validating the accuracy and statistical consistency of our learned collision model.